szorfein/szorfein.github.io/_posts/2018-02-07-configure-chrome.md

 # Extensions

-The tor project recommand do not install many extension, so the tor browser use noscript and https-everywhere, the tails project has add ublock-origin.
+The tor project recommand do not install many extension, so the [tor browser](https://www.torproject.org/projects/torbrowser.html.en) use `noscript` and `https-everywhere`, [tails linux](https://tails.boum.org) has add `ublock-origin`.

 So for chrome, you can add [https-everywhere](https://www.eff.org/https-everywhere), [ublock-origin](https://github.com/gorhill/uBlock) and [scriptsafe](https://github.com/andryou/scriptsafe).

 ### Troubleshooting